 |Year||Costs increase (compared to the previous year)||passive income covering costs|

 |2022||-11% (wedding, flat renovation)||16.24%|

 Goal?
 Get passive income over 100%.
 And then just slowly grow it and diversify to make it safer.
 Looking forward to seeing how it will look like in 10 or 20 years!

 The goal was 20% expenses coverage.
 Not achieved.
 We did have a great wedding and renovated a flat, so that took its toll on the expenses.
 As we missed goal in 2022, looking forward to what year we will meet the goal.
 30% is a lot, but I think doing 10% a year is doable, if committed enough.
 Since last year, it depends a lot on stocks, crypto and real estate, so it will be less in my own hands, but mostly how much the market values particular asset.

 Let’s set a goal.
 15% costs coverage in 2021 seems a reachable value!
 It all depends on how I will keep my costs down.

 I did not succeed, at list not in a single number.
 Passive income would cover 12.37%, as I bought a flat and added 20% contribution to my expenses.

 Corona year.
 As for investing, it was a great year.
 I have saved a lot by not having as many abroad holidays as I used to have in previous years.
 Stock prices in March were extremely cheap, I bought triple the amount in March that I used to buy monthly before.
-I expected this sell-off will last the whole year, but unfortunately for me, it rebounded within a few months.
+I expected this sell-off will last the whole year, but unfortunately, it rebounded within a few months.
 Still, this was probably the best year I will experience in the following decade.
 11.68% is an important number for 2020 – the percentage of costs covered by my passive income.
 After 5 years of investing, it’s not much.